Olympic Peninsula Forests

 Hoh Oxbow Campground

 Located near the Hoh River near the edge of the Olympic National Park, Hoh Oxbow Campground offers pristine camping among a dense, mossy forest of hemlock and fir.
 Facilities include eight campsites, toilet.
-Campsites can accommodate up to a 30-foot RV, though size may vary by site.
+Campsites can accommodate up to a 30-foot trailer, though size may vary by site.

 Directions: Start on US Highway 101 between mileposts 176 and 177.
 Site is east of the highway.
 Get directions.